willm/speed-up-ci-talk/speed-up-ci.md

 By default running docker stop will send a signal to interupt your app, then wait 10 seconds before it kills it.
 Often during build processes, we don't care about graceful shutdown, so you can set a much smaller or 0 timeout.

+# Don't bloat your agents or slaves with software

+Things start out like this:

+Team A wants to use the brand new CI set up.
+Their app is pretty simple, it needs to pull their code from git, install some npm packages, run some tests using node 4 and deploy to google app engine.
+Team B then sees that Team A are very happy with their slick new CI / CD set up and gets their project set up.
+They are using python 2.7, they call out to image magick to do some image processing, then upload their app via FTP to a server running internally somewhere.
+Team C has been requested to build a mobile app on top of this back end, they want to use the CI set up too.
+Since this is a brand new app, they decide to build it with react, they start building their app and then hit a problem when running their build.
+They require the very latest node js version 7.10.0 to be installed which conflicts with Team A's node js version.
+They then request nvm to be installed so they can switch to use a different version at build time.

+# Run builds for each pull request and display status

+# Keep configuration in source control
 # Use yarn
 # Run your tests in parallel